isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 The next lines define the lease database, the place where the server stores its lease information.
-This particular example tells the server to use memfile, which is the simplest (and fastest) database backend.
+This particular example tells the server to use memfile, which is the simplest and fastest database backend.
 It uses an in-memory database and stores leases on disk in a CSV (comma-separated values) file.
-This is a very simple configuration; usually the lease database configuration is more extensive and contains additional parameters.
+This is a very simple configuration example;
+usually the lease database configuration is more extensive and contains additional parameters.
 Note that ``lease-database`` is an object and opens up a new scope, using an opening brace.
 Its parameters (just one in this example:
 ``type``) follow.
 If there were more than one, they would be separated by commas.
 This scope is closed with a closing brace.
 As more parameters for the ``Dhcp6`` definition follow, a trailing comma is present.